How a Dietitian Can Help You

 For children, dietitians can assist with fussy eating, introducing solid foods, treating faltering growth, managing constipation and dealing with food allergies.

-Dietitians also offer group education sessions where you can learn about managing your dietary health with others.
-Currently there are groups available for people with type 2 diabetes.
-Your GP may refer you to these programmes if they suit your needs, you can also follow the link below if you have been diagnosed with type 2 diabetes to register your interest.
+Dietitians also offer adult group education sessions where you can learn about managing your dietary health with others.
+Currently there are groups available for people with type 2 diabetes, pre-diabetes and for weight management.
+Your GP may refer you to these programmes if they suit your needs, you can also follow the link below if you have been diagnosed with type 2 diabetes, pre-diabetes or you have a BMI ≥30kg/m2 (or 27.5kg/m2 for South Asian, Chinese, Black African or Caribbean individuals) with one or more controlled obesity-related co-morbidities, or a clinical concern related to obesity.

 How to Be Referred to a Dietitian